Your Eyes Seem Healthy, But You Should Still Get Them Checked

 This test, though simple is very important as slow or “jumpy” eye movements can cause eye strain, which can lead to a number of other complications.

 4. Cover Test: This is another common test in children, but is also performed on adults on occasion.
 In this test, your doctor will have you focus on something across the room and then cover one eye.
-This is used to test to see how your eyes work independently of each other.
+This test assesses how your eyes work independently of each other.

 Often this test will detect amblyopia, otherwise known as lazy eye.
 Lazy eye is a very common, but easily treatable condition in children.
 Adult amblyopia is not as common and not as easily treatable, but doctors are constantly striving to find a cure for adult lazy eye.

-5. Stereopsis Test: A stereopsis test will test your depth perception.
-The most common of these tests will require you to don some cool 3D glasses.
-Looking through the glasses, you’ll be asked to look at a pattern of four circles.
+5. Stereopsis Test: A stereopsis test assesses your depth perception.
+The most common of these tests requires some cool 3D glasses.
+You will look at a pattern of four circles through these glasses.
 Then you’ll have to point out which circle looks to be the closest to you.

 6. Slit Lamp Exam: This exam is easy, because all you need to do is sit in front of a slit lamp and flash those beautiful eyes of yours.
 Through the slit lamp, your doctor will study the structure of your eye.
 The structure of your eye can be quite telling.
 This test will reveal the presence of cataracts, ulcers, macular degeneration and diabetic retinopathy.